saltstack/salt-enhancement-proposals/0022-compartmentalize-grains-via-pop.md

 - This will resolve many bugs that are open against grains and will migrate those bugs OUT of the salt platform -- making salt easier to develop
 - Grains in the new platform are independently and fully tested.
-- Development will freeze on core.py it's tests could be skipped for speed improvements.
+- Development will freeze on core.py and the salt/grains folder.
 - This comprises a complete rewrite of ALL grains.
 Backwards compatibility is expected, but we need this to get in early so that any unintentional issues can be resolved quickly.
 - Salt releases will aggressively pin `grainsv2`/idem-platform dependencies with each release.